percona/percona-server/doc/source/security/encrypting-redo-log.rst

     For `innodb_redo_log_encrypt`, the "ON" value is a compatibility alias for master_key.

-After starting the server, an attempt to encrypt the redo log fails in the following conditions:
+After starting the server, an attempt to encrypt the redo log files fails if you have the following conditions:

     * Server started with no keyring specified

-    * Server started with a keyring, but you have specified a different redo log encryption method that what the same server previously used.
+    * Server started with a keyring, but you specified a redo log encryption method that is different then previously used method on the server.

 .. seealso::

     :ref:`encrypting-tables`